 Credit scoring helps providers work out the level of risk for each person who applies by checking previous credit information and using it to decide how much can be lent and at what rate.

 Many big credit card providers now offer pre-application check services on their websites to help provide a quick decision on your credit card application.

-These tools perform what’s called a 'soft footprint' check on your credit file to give you an idea of whether you’ll be accepted before going ahead with a full application.
+These tools perform what is called a 'soft footprint' check on your credit file to give you an idea of whether you will be accepted before going ahead with a full application.

-While not the same as being firmly accepted, these checks won’t affect your credit report.
+While not the same as being firmly accepted, these checks will not affect your credit report or your credit score.

-If you’re unable to find the right credit card, pre-paid cards can be a great alternative as they offer the convenience of a credit card without the risk of falling into debt.
+If you are unable to find the right credit card, pre-paid cards can be a great alternative as they offer the convenience of a credit card without the risk of falling into debt.

-And because there’s no credit checks, pre-paid card are truly 'instant decision', with less chance of being rejected.
+And because there is no credit checks, pre-paid card are truly 'instant decision', with less chance of being rejected.

 Alternatively, if you are unsure of where to begin looking, try comparing credit cards for people with limited or bad credit histories.

 There are a number of potential reasons for this: